Parent Handbook (K-6)

 Specific Requirements for all Students in Grades K-6:

-• Tops must be purchased from Mills Uniforms.
+- Tops must be purchased from DENNIS Uniforms.
 Click here to order.

-• Navy shorts, pants, skirts, skorts, or leggings.
+- All bottoms must be navy: shorts, pants, skirts, skorts, or leggings.
 Shorts and skirts must be mid-thigh length or longer.
-These are available through Mills Uniform as a convenience or through a retailer of your choice.
-Denim is not allowed.
+These are available through DENNIS Uniform as a convenience or through a retailer of your choice.

-• Closed shoes or boots of any color that are appropriate to the school environment.
+- Closed shoes of any color that are appropriate to the school environment.
+Students may not wear Ugg boots, Crocs, or slippers.

-• Simple hair accessories (including headbands) – any color is acceptable.
-Please no costume headpieces.
+- Simple hair accessories (including headbands) – any color is acceptable.

 Physical Education (P.E.)
 Uniform Requirements for Students in Grades 4-6:

-• P.E. clothing should be worn to school on days the student has P.E., practice, clinic or game.
+- P.E. clothing should be worn to school only on days the student has P.E., practice, clinic or game.

 Students May Not Wear: